-• teachers congratulate children; we try to give at least twice as much praise as reprimand;
+- teachers congratulate children: we try to give at least twice as much praise as reprimand; - targets are set for individuals or groups, as appropriate, by class teachers;

-- targets are set for individuals or groups, as appropriate, by class teachers; - teachers give children house points; - girls who produce an excellent piece of work or who show commendable behaviour are sent to the school office to collect a sticker and have their name put in the Excellence book.
-Names are read out in assembly each week and they are included in the newsletter. - girls who have received awards, certificates or achievements out of school have these presented in assembly - Merit badges are awarded on Fridays for good work or for showing particular traits
+- teachers give children house points; - girls who produce an excellent piece of work or who show commendable behaviour are sent to the school office to collect a sticker and have their name put in the Excellence Book.
+Names are read out in a celebration assembly each week and they are included in the newsletter; - girls who have received awards, certificates or achievements out of school have these presented in our Celebration Assembly on Fridays; - Merit badges are awarded on Fridays for good work or for showing particular positive traits; - Pre-prep classes also use Golden Time as a reward.

 There are four houses - Kingfishers, Woodpeckers, Robins and Goldfinches.
 House points are awarded for effort and achievement.
-Each week the House Captains total up the scores, which are read out in Assembly.
+Each week the House Captains total up the scores, which are read out in assembly.
 We try to encourage a working ethos of pride in one's own achievements and working together towards a common goal.
-Each week the winning house is displayed in the Lobby.
-When 50 Housepoints are collected a Heads' Certificate is awarded in assembly.
-Each term the winning house is rewarded; the overall winner is awarded a cup at Speech Day.
+Each week the winning house is displayed in the lobby.
+When 50 Housepoints are collected by an individual a Heads' Certificate is awarded in assembly.
+Each term the winning house is rewarded; the annual winner is awarded a cup at Speech Day.